Rathnakeerthi/Rathnakeerthi.github.io/README.md

 ### work experience

-Devops Engineer @ TCS Tata conscultancy servicies (_December 2020 - _November 2024)
+Devops Engineer @ TCS Tata conscultancy servicies (_January 2021 - _November 2024)

 ### 📂 Projects @ TCS

 ### Deployed Jupyter-hub on prem cluster using helm charts

 - I deployed JupyterHub on an on-premises Kubernetes cluster using Helm charts to provide a scalable, multi-user Jupyter Notebook environment.
 First, I ensured the cluster was properly configured with role-based access control (RBAC) and persistent storage for user data.
 Then, I used the official JupyterHub Helm chart, customized its values.yaml file to configure authentication, resource limits, and storage, and deployed it with helm install.
 Post-deployment, I set up Ingress and SSL certificates to allow secure access.
 Finally, I monitored and fine-tuned performance using Prometheus and Grafana, ensuring stability and scalability for multiple users.

 ### Deployed Selinium-Grid on prem cluster using helm charts

 - I deployed Selenium Grid on an on-premises Kubernetes cluster using Helm charts to enable scalable, distributed test execution.
 First, I configured the Kubernetes cluster with appropriate resource allocations and network policies.
 Then, I customized the Selenium Grid Helm chart (values.yaml) to define the hub, browser nodes (Chrome/Firefox), and session handling settings.
 Using helm install, I deployed the grid and verified node connectivity.
 To enable external access, I configured Ingress and persistent storage for logs and test reports.
-Finally, I integrated it with CI/CD pipelines (e.g., Jenkins) for automated parallel testing, ensuring efficient test execution.
+Finally, I integrated it with CI/CD pipelines  for automated parallel testing, ensuring efficient test execution.

 ### POS System Modernization: Migrating JavaPOS to Kubernetes